 This enigmatic seaside tower on California’s Victoria Beach looks like something out of a storybook, and given that it is lovingly known as the “Pirate Tower,” it would seem to live up to the mystique.
 However, in reality, it was just a rich eccentric’s private staircase.

 The lonely spire that is built into the rocky beach cliff face actually belongs to the estate that sits at the top of the cliff.
-Built in 1926, the 60 foot tower reaches from the edge of the water up to the top of the cliff where the house sits, holding a private staircase inside for the owners to use to access the beach.
-Unfortunately there seems to have a been a bit of a design flaw as the exit door and some of the tower becomes submerged and inaccessible during high tide, rendering the stairs unusable, while the tower remains as lovely as ever.
+Built in 1926, the 60-foot tower reaches from the edge of the water up to the top of the cliff where the house sits, holding a private staircase inside for the owners to use to access the beach.
+Unfortunately, there seems to have a been a bit of a design flaw as the exit door and some of the towers become submerged and inaccessible during high tide, rendering the stairs unusable, while the tower remains as lovely as ever.

-Anyhow, the tower (and the mansion above) have changed hands a number of times over the years (at one point belonging to Bette Midler!).
+The tower (and the mansion above) have changed hands a number of times over the years (at one point belonging to Bette Midler).
 Regardless of who owns the property, the tower remains, although now it is locked.
-However adventurous souls can still find their way to the base of the tower at low tide, and dream of a swashbuckling history that never really was.
+However, adventurous souls can still find their way to the base of the tower at low tide, and dream of a swashbuckling history that never really was.